twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

 To deploy this plugin, you will need:
 - An active Twilio account with Flex provisioned.
 Refer to the [Flex Quickstart](https://www.twilio.com/docs/flex/quickstart/flex-basics#sign-up-for-or-sign-in-to-twilio-and-create-a-new-flex-project) to create one.
-- npm version 5.0.0 or later installed (type `npm -v` in your terminal to check)
+- npm version 5.0.0 or 6 installed (type `npm -v` in your terminal to check)
 - Node version 10.12.0 or later installed (type `node -v` in your terminal to check)
 - [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli) along with the [Flex CLI Plugin](https://www.twilio.com/docs/twilio-cli/plugins#available-plugins) and the [Serverless Plugin](https://www.twilio.com/docs/twilio-cli/plugins#available-plugins).
 Run the following commands to install them:
    ```